-With COVID hospitalizations on the rise in Illinois, physicians, nurse practitioners and providers with HSHS Medical Group, Prairie Cardiovascular and St. Joseph’s Hospitals in Breese and Highland understand the community may have many questions and concerns around holiday gatherings.
+With COVID hospitalizations on the rise in Illinois, physicians and providers with HSHS Medical Group, HSHS Francis Hospital and Prairie Cardiovascular understand the community may have many questions and concerns around holiday gatherings.
 As a leading health care source for our region, clinicians encourage community members to understand the facts about the current COVID-19 environment and incorporate safety measures into their holiday plans.

 What about Delta, Omicron and flu season?

 “IDPH and the CDC are watching the Omicron variant closely, but it’s still too early to know if it causes more severe illness.
 Right now, Delta is by far the predominant COVID strain in Illinois,” says James M. Bock, MD, chief physician executive for HSHS Medical Group.

 “The best gift you can give your loved ones this Christmas is to get the vaccine or the booster,” says Dr. Bock.
 “The vaccine lowers your chance of severe illness and hospitalization.
 Winter is also flu season, so the flu shot would be a great addition to your wish list.
 You don’t want to get COVID and flu at the same time.”